 - Dry cleanable and washable

-- Used in large areas of application like coat and siliconized rainwear fabrics
+- Used in large areas of application like coats and siliconized rainwear fabrics

 - PVA is used as a resin-coated